DTJF/libpruio/src/doc/_3_pins.md

    samples (*Samp* > 1) and the measurement frequency (*Tmr*) in this call.

--# Only for IO or MM mode (when *Samp* > 1): start the sampling by calling either PruIo::rb_start() or PruIo::mm_start().
+-# Only for RB or MM mode (when *Samp* > 1): start the sampling by calling either PruIo::rb_start() or PruIo::mm_start().

 -# Get the samples in array AdcUdt::Value.

 Find further details on analog lines and the ADC subsystem configurations in \ArmRef{12}.
+Find example code in io_input.bas, oszi.bas, rb_file.bas, rb_oszi.bas and trigger.bas.

 # Digital {#SecDigital}

-Each digital header pin can get configured either in GPIO mode or in one of up to seven alternative modes, see \ref SecPinConfig for further information.
+Each digital header pin can get configured either in GPIO mode or in one of up to seven alternative modes.
 The matrix of the possible connections is hard-coded in the CPU logic.
 Find the subset of the Beaglebone headers described in the \BbbRef{7}.
 Or find the complete description in the CPU documentation \MpuRef{2.2} .

 Before a digital header pin gets used, \Proj checks its mode.
 When the current setting matches the required feature, \Proj just continues and operates the pin.
 Otherwise it tries to change the pinmuxing appropriately, first.
-This needs the libpruio-00A0.dtbo device tree overlay loaded and the program has to be executed with admin privileges for write access to the pinmuxing folders in
+This needs the libpruio-00A0.dtbo device tree overlay loaded, and the program has to be executed with admin privileges for write access to the pinmuxing folders in

 - `/sys/devices/ocp.?/pruio-??.*` (kernel 3.8)
 - `/sys/devices/platform/ocp/ocp:pruio-??` (kernel >3.8)

 The overlay contains pre-defined modes for a certain set of CPU balls.
-By default the overlay claims the free pins on the BBB headers.
+By default the overlay claims all the free pins on the BBB headers.
 Those are the orange and blue pins in the above image.
-When you're using a Beaglebone White or when you free further pins on the BBB, ie. by disabling HDMI or other features on the board, you can easily create an universal overlay with adapted pin claiming by using the tool dts_universal.bas.
+When you're using a Beaglebone White or Green, or when you free further pins on the BBB, ie. by disabling HDMI or other features on the board, you can create an universal overlay with adapted pin claiming.
+This can get easily done by using the tool dts_universal.bas.

 If you don't want to execute the program under admin privileges, you've to ensure that all used digital header pins are in the appropriate mode before you start the program (so that the initial checks succeed).
 This can get achieved by loading a customized overlay.
-In contrast to the universal overlay, the customized contains only one configuration for the used header pins and \Proj cannot change the mode at run-time.
+In contrast to the universal overlay, the customized contains only one configuration for each used header pin and \Proj cannot change the mode at run-time.
 You can easily create a customized overlay with fixed pinmuxing by using the tool dts_custom.bas.